-Ling cod are large predators with huge mouths armed with numerous sharp teeth.
-They are brown with darker marks of different colors, spots or shades on the back and sides.
+Ling Cod are large predators with huge mouths armed with numerous sharp teeth.
+They are brown with darker marks of different colors, spots, or shades on the back and sides.
 Female ling cod can grow up to 150 cm, although males rarely exceed 100 cm.
 I have seen females weighing in at above 30 kilos

-Biological assessments have indicated that ling cod stocks in the Strait of Georgia waters between Vancouver Island and the mainland are severely depressed and require protection if the stocks are to rebuild.
+Biological assessments have indicated that lingcod stocks in the Strait of Georgia waters between Vancouver Island and the mainland are severely depressed and require protection if the stocks are to rebuild.

+In those areas where lingcod can be retained, record your catch immediately on your license.
 There is a minimum size limit of 65 cm in most areas.
 The length of a lingcod means the distance measured along the body from the tip of the nose to the tip of the tail.
-The minimum size limit for a ling cod with the head removed is 53 cm, measured along the shortest length of the body to the tip of the tail.
+The minimum size limit for a lingcod with the head removed is 53 cm, measured along the shortest length of the body to the tip of the tail.
 The pectoral fins should remain attached.
-These fish are incredible beautiful and prehistoric to look at, l hope we can manage the fishery with care.
+These fish are incredibly beautiful and prehistoric to look at, l hope we can manage the fishery with care.